FEATURE ALERT: Combine data from multiple clients, brands, or locations into one clear view.

 You then explained that likes are nice, but they don’t always count as actionable metrics or account for other key factors (such as their target audience's perception).
 So the million-dollar question remains–how does your agency differentiate a vanity metric, which just looks good on paper, from the ones that produce valuable, actionable insights?

-Before you hit ‘Send’ on a client report with a ton of sugarcoated vanity metrics, read this article to learn about:
+Before you hit ‘Send’ on a client report with a ton of sugarcoated vanity metrics, read this article.

 What Are Vanity Metrics?